BooksterPMS/plugin-wordpress-availability-search/README.md

 1. Upload the entire `bookster-cpsw` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the **Plugins** screen (**Plugins > Installed Plugins**).

-You will find **Bookster CPSW** menu in your WordPress admin screen.
+You will find **Bookster Search** menu in your WordPress admin screen.